-If you are a runner who has tightness in the groin and/or tummy, you might have osteitis pubis or pubic overload.
+If you are a runner with tightness in the groin and/or tummy, you might have osteitis pubis or pubic overload.
 This condition is also common in sports involving a change of direction, such as football, rugby, netball, or hockey.
-So what is osteitis pubis, and how do we get it better?
+So, what is osteitis pubis, and how do we get it better?

 What is Osteitis pubis?